-We maintain an investor assurance program through Shanghai Caiyin for the benefits of investors who invested in unsecured loans through our marketplace in loans facilitated prior to April 2018 and to provide guarantee to investors through the same investor assurance program that was acquired from Niwodai Finance.
+We maintain an investor assurance program through Shanghai Caiyin for the benefits of investors who invested in unsecured loans through our marketplace in loans facilitated prior to April 2018.
 Under the investor assurance program, we set aside a certain percentage of service fees into designated restricted cash accounts to be used to cover on a portfolio basis the principal and interest of defaulted loans, payable on a first-loss basis up to the balance of the investor assurance program.
-We repay the aggregate amounts of principal and respective interest, which are due based on the repayment schedule, to investors typically within a few days upon borrowers' default, and no later than three weeks thereafter.
-In accordance with the terms of the investor assurance program, an investor is entitled to compensation for losses resulting from defaulted loans within 15 calendar days of the due date.
+We repay the amounts of principal and respective interest, which are due based on the repayment schedule, to investors typically within a few days upon borrowers' default, and no later than three weeks thereafter.